BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_conventions.rst

     * `Directives <http://docutils.sourceforge.net/docs/ref/rst/directives.html>`_
     * `Roles <http://docutils.sourceforge.net/docs/ref/rst/roles.html>`_
 Sphinx specific docs:
-    * `Sphinx' page on restrucutred text <http://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ -- This is useful for the specific sphinx directives and roles it uses to generate for example table of contents.
+    * `Sphinx' page on restructured text <http://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ -- This is useful for the specific sphinx directives and roles it uses to generate for example table of contents.

 There's between the official reStructuredText and the sphinx docs multiple ways to do things.
 This document specifies the suggested conventions to go with.